qualiticcommunity/qualiticcommunity.github.io/MATURITY_MODEL.md

 Performance and Acceptance tests can also run in parallel in a single stage.

 #### 5. Staging
 The final stage, before releasing the change into production, is named _Staging_.
 Here the (recently-changed) product is deployed to a production-like environment (with the exact architecture, infrastructure, etc.).
 It helps identify even more issues missed in the previous stages.
-Further more, it's a kind of test for the production deployment procedure itself.
+Furthermore, it's a kind of test for the production deployment procedure itself.

 ## Categories